Lithuania and the Russian invasion of Ukraine: Restriction of transit communication with the Kaliningrad region

-On July 13, EU representatives announced that Russia was allowed to transit goods subject to sanctions through the countries of the European Union by rail.
+On 13 July, EU representatives announced that Russia was allowed to transit goods subject to sanctions through the countries of the European Union by rail.
 This means that Russia can transit sanctioned goods to Kaliningrad via Lithuania and Poland.
 MEP Andrius Kubilius calls such a step extremely dangerous - the Kremlin, feeling that it can put pressure on the EC, is unlikely to stop and can only demand even greater concessions.
-Lithuanian Prime Minister Igrida Simonyte said that the Lithuanian side does not agree with this decision, but cannot oppose anything to the European Commission.
+Lithuanian Prime Minister Ingrida Simonyte said that the Lithuanian side does not agree with this decision, but cannot oppose anything to the European Commission.